Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ```cpp
 const int xdataPortMode = 0; //0 - disabled, 1 - debug uart, 2 - i2c (NO implementation now), 3 - xdata sensors (oif411)
 ```
 This setting changes the XDATA port operation mode.
-This expansion port is described [here](#xdata-port-operation), with all of it's functions that can be set.
-This setting replaces the old `xdataDebug` variable, used in previous firmware versions. <br>
+This expansion port is described [here](#xdata-port-operation), with all of it's functions that can be set. <br>

 ```cpp
 float vBatWarnValue = 2.5; //battery warning voltage